-*If you have pure quality cocoa and apply two or three very full tablespoons, you will get a very intense cocoa flavor.
-If you use pure cocoa, I recommend that you apply two level tablespoons of cocoa to the first pancakes you make, so as not to overdo it in the crepe.
+*If you have quality pure cocoa and apply two or three very full tablespoons, you will get a very intense cocoa flavor.
+If you use pure cocoa, I recommend that you apply two level tablespoons of cocoa to the first pancakes you make, so as not to exceed its intensity in the crepe.

 To accompany these banana and cocoa crepes, I propose several options, although I am sure that you will have other delicious proposals:

-- Banana Slices and Maple Syrup – The end result of the pancakes is already sweet considering the banana base, but perfect for banana lovers.
+- Banana Slices and Maple Syrup – The end result of the pancakes is already sweet considering the banana base, but ideal for banana lovers.

-- Banana slices and raspberry syrup or liquid chocolate: You can reduce the sweetness by adding more cocoa to the mixture, or instead of honey or maple syrup accompany the pancakes with syrups that generate more contrast than honey and that do not sweeten them as much, such as raspberry syrup, apricot jam or intense liquid cocoa.
+- Banana slices and raspberry syrup or liquid chocolate: You can reduce the sweetness by adding more cocoa to the mixture, or instead of honey or maple syrup, accompany the pancakes with syrups that generate a greater contrast than honey and that do not sweeten them as much, such as raspberry syrup, apricot jam or intense liquid cocoa.